 You can put a towel down for your child to sit on to cut down on some of slippery.

-To make this even more fun, we added whisks, funnels, spoons, and cups to play with, mix, and create.
+To make this bath even more fun, I added whisks, funnels, spoons, and cups to play with, mix, and create.

 As he played, he experimented with combining colors and imaginative play.
 It was amazing.